etiamz/optiscope/README.md

  - **Special lambdas.** We divide lambda abstractions into four distinct categories: (1) `SYMBOL_GC_LAMBDA`, lambdas with no parameter usage, called _garbage-collecting lambdas_; (2) `SYMBOL_LAMBDA`, lambdas with at least one parameter usage, called _relevant lambdas_; (3) `SYMBOL_LAMBDA_C`, relevant lambdas without free variables; & finally (4) `SYMBOL_IDENTITY_LAMBDA`, identity lambdas.
 Although onely one category is sufficient to expresse all of computation, we employ this distinction for optimization purposes: if we know the lambda category at run-time, we can implement the reduction more efficiently.
 For instance, instantiating an identity lambda boils down to simply connecting the argument to the root port, without spawning more delimiters; likewise, commutation of a delimiter node with `SYMBOL_LAMBDA_C` boils down to simply removing the delimiter, as suggested in section 8.1 of the paper.

  - **Delimiter compression.** When the machine detects a sequence of chained delimiters of the same index, it compresses the sequence into a single delimiter node endowed with the number of compressed nodes; afterwards, this new node behaves just as the whole sequence of delimiters would, thereby requiring significantly lesse interactions.
 The machine performes this operation both statically & dynamically: statically during the translation of the input lambda term, dynamically during delimiter commutations.
 In the latter case, i.e., when the current delimiter commutes with another node of arbitrary type, the machine performes the commutaion & checks whether the commuted delimiter(s) can be merged with adjacent delimiters, if any.
-With this optimization, the oracle becomes 30x faster on some benchmarks and uncomparably faster on others (such as on the `scott-quicksort.c` benchmark).
+With this optimization, the oracle becomes ~30x faster on some benchmarks & uncomparably faster on others (e.g., `benchmarks/scott-quicksort.c`).
    - For simplicity, delimiter compression is performed onely during weak reduction.
 Once weak reduction is complete, we explicitly traverse the graph to unfold all delimiters into sequences.
    - C.f. [_run-length encoding_](https://en.wikipedia.org/wiki/Run-length_encoding).